dustlang/rust/src/tools/clippy/README.md

 ```

 Note that adding `-D warnings` will cause your build to fail if **any** warnings are found in your code.
-That includes warnings found by rustc (e.g. `dead_code`, etc.).
+That includes warnings found by dustc (e.g. `dead_code`, etc.).
 If you want to avoid this and only cause
 an error for Clippy warnings, use `#![deny(clippy::all)]` in your code or `-D clippy::all` on the command
 line.
 (You can swap `clippy::all` with the specific lint category you are targeting.)